SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Important: Using a GPT service like OpenAI may create some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 As already said, extending the capabilities of the Assistants with an LLM is fully optional.

 Disclaimer: Large Language Models, although incredible impressive, are still under heavy development.
 Therefore it depends on the quality and capabilities of the model, whether the Assistant will react like expected.
 And in most cases, the support for non-English languages is quite limited.
-I recommend to use the conversation booster only for English-speaking Assistants for the time being.
+I recommend to use the Assistant Booster only for English-speaking Assistants for the time being.
 Beside that, you will get good results for the *Rephrasing* booster with almost any model, whereas for the *Conversation* booster you will need one of the big boys like GPT 3.5 and above for decent results.
 The requirements in terms of language understanding is somewhat in between for the *Recognition* booster.
 You will have to invest some time experimenting with different models, but that is part of the the fun.

-##### Managing conversation actions
+##### Managing booster actions

-A special editor is provided to manage the conversation actions for a given Assistant.
-A conversation action allows the LLM not only to react with a message to your request, but also to trigger some predefined functions.
+A special editor is provided to manage the actions for a given Assistant.
+An action allows the LLM not only to react with a message to your request, but also to trigger some predefined functions.
 There are several builtin actions available for the different assistants, but you can also define your own ones.

 To open this editor, click on the small button with the "Pencil" icon on the right of the "Actions" drop down menu.